aluxh/pen-my-notes/docs/notes/aws-sdk.md

 # AWS SDK

-The following is to demonstrate the infrastructure as code.
+The following is to demonstrate the infrastructure as code using AWS SDK.

 ## Creating Redshift Cluster using the AWS python SDK